Applied Pharmacology for Veterinary Technicians - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

 Learn to calculate dosages accurately and administer drugs safely!
 Applied Pharmacology for Veterinary Technicians, 6th Edition shows you how to determine drug dosages, administer prescribed drugs to animals, and instruct clients about side effects and precautions.
 Coverage of drugs includes pharmacokinetics, pharmacodynamics, clinical uses, dosage forms, and adverse effects.
-An Evolve companion website offers animations of pharmacologic processes, practice with dosage calculations, narrated videos demonstrating drug administration techniques, and more.
+An Evolve companion website offers animations of pharmacologic processes, practice with dosage calculations, and more.
 Written by veterinary technology educator Lisa Martini-Johnson, this resource provides the pharmacology knowledge you need to succeed as a vet tech!

 - Quick-access format makes it easy to find important drug information, including clinical uses, dosage forms, and adverse side effects.